aparnaroy/Scrolling-Display/README.md

 > $ ./scroll **-c COLOR**
 * Sets the scrolling display color to the color given.
 COLOR may be one of white, red, green, or blue.
 > $ ./scroll **-nskip**
-* Skips directly to the second letter and then displays the number of command-line arguments the user passed.
+* Skips directly to the second letter and then displays the number of command line arguments the user passed.